-- Mashed potatoes that are smooth but not gummy, quiche, vegetable casseroles, and many quick breads are all good choices for the flat beater.
+- Mashed potatoes that are smooth but not gummy, quiche, vegetable casseroles, and many quick breads are all excellent choices for the flat beater.

-- Use the flat beater when cutting solid fat-like lard, shortening or butter into the flour.
+- Use the flat beater when cutting stable fat-like lard, shortening, or butter into the flour.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.